 MET UA 510: Selected Topics in Urban Affairs

 UA510 is the designation for "Special Topics in Planning".
 The subject matter for UA510 courses changes from semester to semester, and more than one UA510 can be offered in a given semester.

-MET UA 515: History and Theory of Urban Planning
+MET UA 515: History, Theory and Planning Practice

 History, concepts, and methods of contemporary urban and regional planning practice.
 Governmental, nonprofit, and private settings of professional planning; plans, research, and policy development; uses and implementation of planning.
 Political analysis of planning issues, such as comprehensiveness, public interest, advocacy, negotiation, and future orientation.
 Case materials drawn from redevelopment, growth management, land use conflicts, and service delivery.

 Principles and status of environmental law for pollution control and environmental improvement.
 Impact statements, resource conservation and protection, growth management.
 Emphasis on air, water, land, and hazardous waste issues.
 Environmental, economic, and other policy relationships.
 Case materials and court decisions.